agschlagenhauf/welcome_to_the_ag/How_to_owncloud.md

 # How to get access to Own cloud

-send an email to jakob.kaminski@charite.de (who takes care of owncloud for AG Lernen) requesting access to owncloud
+send an email to jakob.kaminski@charite.de (who takes care of owncloud for AG Lernen) requesting access to owncloud.
+He will set up a user account in OwncCloud.

 # Download a Desktopclient